 But it’s not just internal teams that need alignment.
 Look across all resources and assets – integrated departments, agencies, sales function and channel operations – to gain a clear line of sight on what you’ll need to drive growth at this critical juncture.

 A big challenge for brands in all growth stages is personalization and segmentation.

 Can you answer the most important question all marketers must address – what is your company’s ideal customer profile?

 Understanding behaviors, journeys and content consumption while analyzing data will be a very important step as you stay true to developing buyer personas.
 93 percent of companies who exceed lead and revenue goals segment their database by buyer personas.
-Yet, according to PAN’s 2018 Content Fitness Report, only 47 percent of marketers claimed to be frequently updating their buyer personas and have tailored content strategies mapped to each profile.
+Yet, according to PAN’s 2019 Content Fitness Report, only 51 percent of marketers claimed to be partnering with their sales team on buyer persona alignment and have tailored content strategies mapped to each profile.
 That’s a big disconnect, one that could be costing your company customers.

 Account-Based Marketing (ABM) might be the best example of highly customized content and segmentation.
 By mapping personas to your existing content, you create a master grid that can identify where you have gaps in content and other places where you can leverage pre-existing assets.
 If there are important personas in these gaps, you know exactly what content needs building.

 ABM is a complement to, not in competition with, content marketing.
 This, once again, shows the necessity of a truly integrated multi-skill set marketing team – to be able to move effortlessly between PR to social to content to ABM.
 It’s all part of your winning growth marketing strategy.